 Kate Walters’ works in watercolour, monotype, and oil are concerned with the interaction of the animal, plant, dream and human worlds; depicting in raw and graphic immediacy a relationship that is both intimate and nurturing.

 Walters studied fine art at Brighton University.
 She spent some time working at her successful teaching career before completing a postgraduate fine art diploma at University College Falmouth.
 Around 2000 Kate was elected to be a member of the Newlyn Society of Artists.
 She is currently serving on the NSA Committee.
+She is currently working towards an exhibition at Herrick Gallery in Mayfair, opening October 17th.

 Walters was the recipient of two major awards (2004 & 2007) from the Arts Council England South West for the development of her work.
 She was also awarded travel bursaries to the Venice Biennale, and research trips to London and Berlin.
 In April 2016 she was awarded a Travel Bursary from a-n Artists Information Co. to enable her to research opportunities in the Outer Hebrides and Orkney.
 She has recently received funding from The Juliet Gomperts Trust for the development and production of work for her solo show at Newlyn Art Gallery, ‘The Secret Worth a Thousand’.
 In May 2013 Kate was selected to attend the Venice Biennale Launch weekend with funding from a-n’s ‘Go and See’ initiative.
 Kate was awarded funding by VASW to attend the ‘engage’ summer school in Padua, September 2013.